Person using a film camera

 Ad Localization by Medium

-If you’ve followed the advice above, you should be well on your way to creating a brilliant ad for the global market.
-All of the advice up to this point has been general, but there are also some specific concerns for each medium that you should consider.
-We’ve detailed these below, along with some more sample ads to show that no matter how you present your message, it’s always possible to reach a new audience.
+If you follow the advice above, you should be well on your way to creating a brilliant ad for the global market.
+All the advice up to this point has been general, but there are also some specific concerns for each medium that you should consider.
+We’ve detailed these concerns and some more sample ads below to show that it’s always possible to reach a new audience no matter how you present your message.

 Video

-Video might be the hardest medium to correct, so the preparation we’ve outlined above is especially important.
-Pay close attention to any taboos in your target market when filming, such as showing women’s hair or hands in some Arabic cultures.
-Similarly, you’ll want to ensure that your ad conforms with your target market’s visual language.
-Check whether subjects on screen typically move from left to right or from right to left in local media.
-These subtle visual cues can have a big impact on the way that people experience and understand your ad.
+Video might be the most challenging medium to correct, so careful preparation is essential.
+Pay close attention to any taboos in your target market when filming, such as showing women’s hair or hands for ads in some Arabic cultures.
+Similarly, you’ll want to ensure your ad conforms with your target market’s visual language.
+Check whether subjects on-screen typically move from left to right or right to left in local media.
+These subtle visual cues can have a significant impact on the way that people experience and understand your ad.

-You should also consider whether you want to dub over your ad in the new market or add subtitles, since preferences for these can differ from country to country.
-For more in-depth discussion of how to localize your video, check out this article
+You should also consider whether you want to dub over your ad in the new market or add subtitles since preferences for these can differ from country to country.
+Check out this blog on brand video localization for a more in-depth discussion of best practices.

-Here’s another example of a video ad that has been localized for use in almost any market.
-Again, this ad aims for a globally recognized, simple idea that transcends language, setting and cultures.
-By latching onto the idea of the family meal, it provides a great example of what to consider when writing and shooting your video:
+Here’s another example of a video ad localized for use in almost any market.
+Again, this ad aims for a globally recognized, simple idea transcending language, setting, and culture.
+By latching onto the concept of the family meal, it provides a great example of what to consider when writing and shooting your video:

 Digital Advertising

-The limited space involved in online paid advertising presents a unique challenge for localization experts.
-Here, the design and copy have to be perfectly in tune with your message—and with only a few words to do so, that’s often easier said than done.
-Take extra time to ensure that the copy is right, as there’s no room for error.
-Don’t forget to back up all your hard work with international SEO efforts
+The limited space in online paid advertising presents a unique challenge for localization experts.
+Here, the design and copy must be perfectly in tune with your message — and with only a few words to do so, that’s often easier said than done.
+Take extra time to ensure the copy is right, as there’s no room for error.
+Don’t forget to back up all your hard work with international SEO efforts.

 The banner below is a great example of how to deal with the impact of different languages on your ad through localization.
-The word 'privacy’ is almost 50% longer in German than it is in English.
-Word length issues like this can have an outsized effect on the ad’s design, UX and feel.
-To minimize the expansion of the copy, this ad uses short, punchy slogans that both stick in the reader’s mind and draw their eye to the product, all while staying true to the brand:
+The word 'privacy’ is almost 50% longer in German than English.
+Word length issues like this can have an outsized effect on the ad’s design, UX, and feel.
+This ad uses short, punchy slogans to minimize the expansion of the copy, stick in the reader’s mind, and draw their eye to the product while staying true to the brand.

 Advert of person holding phone with German text